dhammacakka/americanmonk/content/posts/how-to-invite-and-support-a-monk-vinaya-rules.md

 - **One-Time Donor**: “I’m visiting soon.
 Is there anything you need?”
 The invitation is for that moment only.

-- **Beyond Means Donor**: Often for committess or community leaders:  A supporter gives full invitation and also says the monk may ask beyond his personal means.
+- **Beyond Means Donor**: Often for committees or community leaders:  A supporter gives full invitation and also says the monk may ask beyond his personal means.
 This assumes the donor will organize others to help if needed.
 Story below:

 > {{< extlink "https://ancient-buddhist-texts.net/English-Texts/Dhamma-Verses-Comm/06-05.htm" "Paṇḍita-sāmaṇera-vatthu dhpA80" >}}